Fresh (1994 film): Reception

 Upon release, Fresh received critical acclaim.
 On Rotten Tomatoes the film has an approval rating of 88% based on reviews from 40 critics, with an average rating of 7.61/10.
 The site's consensus reads: "Well cast and sharply directed, Fresh serves as an attention-getting calling card for writer-director Boaz Yakin as well as a gripping urban drama."
+On Metacritic, the film has a score of 81 out of 100 based on 28 critics, indicating "universal acclaim".

 Janet Maslin of The New York Times commended the "thoughtfulness of [Boaz] Yakin's direction" and wrote that he "doesn't include many violent episodes in this film, but the ones he stages are made so meaningful that their impact is brutalizingly intense."
 She complimented Adam Holender's cinematography and commented that he makes the film "extraordinarily handsome, with a sharply sunlit look that brings out the hard edges in its urban landscapes.
 The subject and visual style could not be more forcefully matched."

 Although he did not find its second half believable, Owen Gleiberman of Entertainment Weekly gave the film a B rating and called Nelson a "wondrous young actor".
 James Berardinelli called Jackson's supporting role "an example of an actor at his most focused" and called Fresh "an atypical thriller -- a film that succeeds because it defies many conventions of its genre."
 Roger Ebert of the Chicago Sun-Times gave the film four out of four stars and called it "a movie filled with drama and excitement, unfolding a plot of brilliant complexity".
 He praised Nelson's performance as "extraordinary" and found its plot "focused and perceptive", praising it for its social commentary:

 Other reviews of the film are more critical, suggesting that the main character Fresh becomes less human, and more of a product of the screenwriters as the film progresses in its second half.

 The film won the Filmmaker's Trophy at the 1994 Sundance Film Festival.
-In 1995, Nelson won the Best Debut Performance at the Independent Spirit Awards.
+In 1995, Nelson won the Best Debut Performance at the 10th Independent Spirit Awards.

+Fresh had a limited release in the United States on 4 screens on August 24, 1994 before expanding on September 2 to 411 screens.
+Following the expansion it moved up to 11th at the US box office with a 4-day Labor Day weekend gross of $2.9 million.
+It went on to gross $8.1 million in the United States and Canada.